mailpoet/mailpoet/readme.txt

 * Russian
 * Japanese
 * Persian (IR)
+* Norwegian
+* Swedish
+* Turkish

-We welcome translators to translate directly on [our Transifex project](https://www.transifex.com/wysija/mp3/).
-Please note that any translations submitted via the "Translating WordPress" web site will not work!
+We welcome experienced translators to translate directly on [our Transifex project](https://www.transifex.com/wysija/mp3/).
+Please note that any translations submitted via the "Translating WordPress" web site will not work.

+= Security =

+[Security audits are made by LogicalTrust](https://logicaltrust.net/en/), an independant third party.

 == Installation ==